ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

       The Sender ID can be short in length.
 Its maximum length in bytes is the length in bytes of the AEAD nonce for the AEAD algorithm, minus 6.
 This means that, when using AES-CCM-16-64-128 as AEAD algorithm in the security group, the maximum length of Sender IDs is 7 bytes.

    * 'cred_fmt': this parameter is identified by the CBOR unsigned integer 2 used as map key.
-Its value specifies the format of authentication credentials used in the group and is taken from the "Label" column of the "COSE Header Parameters" registry {{COSE.Header.Parameters}}.
+Its value specifies the format of authentication credentials used in the group and is taken from the "Label" column of the "COSE Header Parameters" registry {{IANA.COSE.Header.Parameters}}.

      At the time of writing this specification, acceptable formats of authentication credentials are CBOR Web Tokens (CWTs) and CWT Claims Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC7925}}, and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.
 Further formats may be available in the future and would be acceptable to use as long as they comply with the criteria defined above (REQ6).

    * 'sign_alg': this parameter is identified by the CBOR unsigned integer 3 used as map key.
-Its value specifies the Signature Algorithm used to sign messages in the group and is taken from the "Value" column of the "COSE Algorithms" registry {{COSE.Algorithms}}.
+Its value specifies the Signature Algorithm used to sign messages in the group and is taken from the "Value" column of the "COSE Algorithms" registry {{IANA.COSE.Algorithms}}.

    * 'sign_params': this parameter is identified by the CBOR unsigned integer 4 used as map key.
 Its value specifies the parameters of the Signature Algorithm and is encoded as a CBOR array including the following two elements:

-      - 'sign_alg_capab' is a CBOR array, with the same format and value of the COSE capabilities array for the Signature Algorithm indicated in 'sign_alg', as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" registry {{COSE.Algorithms}}.
+      - 'sign_alg_capab' is a CBOR array, with the same format and value of the COSE capabilities array for the Signature Algorithm indicated in 'sign_alg', as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" registry {{IANA.COSE.Algorithms}}.

-      - 'sign_key_type_capab' is a CBOR array, with the same format and value of the COSE capabilities array for the COSE key type of the keys used with the Signature Algorithm indicated in 'sign_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" registry {{COSE.Key.Types}}.
+      - 'sign_key_type_capab' is a CBOR array, with the same format and value of the COSE capabilities array for the COSE key type of the keys used with the Signature Algorithm indicated in 'sign_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" registry {{IANA.COSE.Key.Types}}.

 - 'num', specifying the version number of the keying material specified in the 'key' field.
 The initial value of the version number MUST be set to 0 upon creating the group (REQ16).